About the BIG Give

 we are Christians by our Love”

 Kathy has been involved in outreach her entire life.
 Growing up in small town Nova Scotia, ministry was always first and foremost in her home.
-She has been a wife to Pastor David Blakely for almost 40 years serving in several churches during those years.
-Kathy now serves alongside of David in his ministry as the Assistant to the Superintendent for Resources of the Eastern Ontario District of The Pentecostal Assemblies of Canada.
+She has been a wife to Pastor David Blakely for over 40 years serving in several churches during those years.
+Kathy now serves alongside David in his ministry as the Assistant to the Superintendent for Resources of the Eastern Ontario District of The Pentecostal Assemblies of Canada.

 Kathy has a passion to see the unchurched experience the love of God in unique ways.
 She was officially on staff at Bethel Pentecostal church in Ottawa for 13 years at which time she saw thousands of people attend The Gift of Christmas.
 In 2009 she founded the first Big Give.
 Her dream became a reality when The Big Give went nation wide in 2018.
 She is thankful for a loyal, supportive group of family and friends who have supported her dreams and visions.
 She is a mom to two amazing children and gramma to 5 grandsons.
 She teaches piano to many students and works at Tubmans Funeral Home providing music for those in their time of loss.
 Kathy looks forward with anticipation to seeing what the Lord has in store for the future.